When LGSCO is the right route

 Identify the injustice

 What was the impact on the child and family?
-Lost provision, missed school, distress, time and trouble pursuing the LA, parent time off work, etc. The Ombudsman remedies the injustice, so quantify it.
+Lost provision, missed school, distress, time and trouble pursuing the local authority, parent time off work, etc. The Ombudsman remedies the injustice, so quantify it.

 - 5